Returning to Shannon's Original Meaning: Exactly, what is Shannon sense?

 \section{Exactly, what is Shannon sense?}

-Although such saying as "The capacity of a slow fading channel is zero in the strict Shannon sense." is quite popular, there is no explicit definition of Shannon sense, astonishingly.
+Although such saying as "the capacity of a slow fading channel is zero in the strict Shannon sense" is quite popular, there is no explicit definition of Shannon sense, astonishingly.

-Errors happen when a message goes through a noisy channel.
+Errors happen when messages go through a noisy channel.
 One can send a message multiple times to decrease the error probability, which however can not be zero no matter how many times the message is sent.
-Therefor people believed that reliable communication could not be achieved, until Shannon disclosed in \cite{ShannonInformationTheory1948} that $I(X;Y)$ is a reachable rate with a vanishing error probability.
-This result and its converse was concluded as channel coding theorem, whose proof can be found in in any textbook on information theory \cite{Gallager1968Information, Cover1991Elements}.
+Therefore people believed that reliable communication is impossible until Shannon disclosed in [1] that $I(X;Y)$ is a reachable rate with a vanishing error probability.
+This result and its converse is concluded as channel coding theorem, whose proof can be found in any textbook on information theory [2],[9].

+First, Shannon assumes the sender knows the channel to the extent of $P_{Y|X}$.
+Since $I(X;Y)$ is a function of $P_X$ when $P_{Y|X}$ is fixed [9], then the sender knows the value of $C$ according to (1) and can transmit messages at a rate equal to or lower than $C$ to get an arbitrarily small bit error rate.

 The main techniques used in the proof of channel coding theorem are random codebook and maximum likelihood or jointly typical decoding algorithm, and the law of large numbers plays a critical role in it.
-It is also important to notice that, the codeword, channel and noise are produced independently in the time domain according to their distributions in the sample space, which means ergodicity is a necessary precondition for channel coding theorem to be valid.
+It is important to notice that, the codeword, channel and output are produced independently in the time domain according to their distributions in the sample space, which bring us to the important concept of \emph{ergodicity}.

+Ergodicity is a concept originating from statistical mechanics and thermodynamics.
+At its most basic level, \emph{ergodicity in mean } refers to the property of a system wherein, over a long period of time, the time average equals the ensemble average.
+The ergodicity in Shannon's approach is much stronger than ergodicity in mean, because it is an ergodicity in distribution function.
+Codewords, channel gains, noises, and etc. are all independently produced in the time domain according to their distribution functions.
+Then the distributions in time domain are identical to those in ensemble space, which means ergodicity in all orders of moment.

+Then we get the key point that ergodicity is a necessary precondition for channel coding theorem to be valid.
 Indeed, $I(X;Y)$ is defined in the sample space.
 If a code in the time domain can achieve that rate, there should be a connection between the time domain and the sample space, which is exactly the concept of ergodicity.
 Besides, only when the codeword length goes to infinity, can the distributions be precisely reflected in the time domain.
-That's why an infinite codeword length is required to get a vanishing error probability.
+That's why infinite codeword length is required to get a vanishing error probability.